The Best Online Guitar Lessons (2023 Buyers Guide)

 Who Should Use It?

-Honestly, the design of Fender Play makes it one of the best online guitar lessons out there, but it’s not the most comprehensive.
+Honestly, the design of Fender Play makes it one of our favorite guitar lessons out there, but it’s not the most comprehensive.
 That means it’s perfect for beginner and intermediate students – especially those that don’t like long, drawn out boring material.
 If you’re someone that likes short videos and wants to get right to playing without focusing on theory at the very start, this is a great option.

 If you’ve got only a little bit of time for lessons and practice, it’s the best option.
 Further, if you want to learn both guitar AND bass (or ukulele), Fender Play is the best option for you.
 If a hand-held approach but one that’s immediately fun to follow is important to you, get Fender Play.